 I also just love the huge diversity of life and cultures here, and the interaction between indigenous cultures and Spanish colonialism.
 There are also so many amazing sites (such as the Galápagos, the Amazon, Machu Picchu, etc.).
 There is so much to learn and soak in.

-I leave for Lisbon on May 2nd, and then I want to see Morocco, Greece, Turkey, Kenya, and Tanzania before heading on to Southeast Asia.
 It was really hard to choose which countries to visit — my list was originally about 36 countries long!
-But my friends talked me down and convinced me that it was better to go in depth than to keep hopping around and tire myself out.
+But my friends talked me down and convinced me that it was better to go in-depth than to keep hopping around and tire myself out.
 I have the rest of my life to go and see the rest of the world.

 After that, my sister came down and we spent a few days in Baños, Ecuador, which was fantastic!
 I jumped off a bridge and we went canyoning down some waterfalls.
 We also did a day tour of the Amazon.
 I had mixed feelings about the tour — I tend to hate planned excursions like that, and there was a part of the day that included an indigenous show that felt forced and disingenuous.
 It made me a little uncomfortable.

 I also spent 10 days in the Galápagos, which was insanely beautiful.
 It was hard on the budget for sure, but the islands are so well protected.
 Now I’m in Cajamarca in the north of Peru enjoying the Carnaval celebrations.
 It’s madness.
 I’m really not much of a partier.
 My host is so generous and accommodating, so I’m really enjoying my time here.

 How’s your daily budget going?
 Any big surprises?